 - The Ad Set will target friends of fans of the chosen channel.

 - If you select a channel here, the Ad Set will exclude fans of that channel from the target audience.

 Create a separate ad set for each audience (for example, Males 18–24, Custom Audiences, Lookalike Audiences, etc.).
 Setting a different audience for each ad set minimizes your ad sets from competing against each other.

-- Choose if your ad should be displayed on desktop or mobile, or both.
+- Choose if your ad should be displayed on desktop, mobile, or both.

 - Choose on which channels you would like to run your ads.

 Depending on the chosen Campaign Objective, there are various options available in the Pricing section.